 Additionally, you can retarget people who have visited your site if you're using paid advertising like Google AdWords or Facebook Ads.
 These advertising platforms allow you to define who you want to send retargeting ads to based on their browsing events and then show them ads that will entice the visitor to come back.
 Similar to abandon cart emails, retargeting ads typically include a discount code of some sort to further entice the visitor to come back.

-eCommerce is an ever-changing landscape and to keep up with the fast pace, store owners must be quick to implement best practices and be innovative so that their store doesn’t fall behind the competition.
-The suggestions listed in this article are tried and true methods that have been known to increase conversion rates.
-Implementing them will not only improve user experience but will also increase revenue.
+Ecommerce is an ever-changing landscape and to keep up with the fast pace, store owners must be quick to implement best practices and be innovative so that their store doesn't fall behind the competition.
+Improving your ecommerce conversion rate requires a strategic approach that focuses on optimizing various elements of your website and ecommerce funnel.